node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 like errors... but only sometimes are errors.
 Allowing node-gyp to run as root using this flag avoids this - or rather, shows up any real errors instead.

-For alternative install options, see the [main installation instructions](../getting-started/installation.html#install-node-red).
+For other install options, e.g. to run in development mode from GitHub, see the [main installation instructions](../getting-started/installation.html#install-node-red).

 #### BBB specific nodes

-There are some BBB specific nodes now available in our [node-red-nodes project on Github](https://github.com/node-red/node-red-nodes/tree/master/hardware/BBB).

-These give you direct access to the I/O pins in the simplest possible manner.
+There are some BBB specific nodes that give you direct access to the I/O pins in the simplest possible manner.
 The easiest way to install them is direct from npm.

-For Debian Jessie based builds with kernel 4.x run the following commands in the root directory of your Node-RED install.
+For Debian Jessie based builds with kernel 4.x run the following commands in the user directory of your Node-RED install.
 This is usually `~/.node-red`

     sudo npm install -g --unsafe-perm node-red-node-beaglebone